huggingface/transformers/docs/source/main_classes/trainer.rst

         "gradient_accumulation_steps": 3,
     }

-in this case, to enable gradient accumulation, pass the command line `--gradient_accumulation_steps` argument as normal and it will get injected into the DeepSpeed configuration.
+in this case, to enable gradient accumulation, pass the command line ``--gradient_accumulation_steps 3`` argument as normal and it will get injected into the DeepSpeed configuration.

-If you try to add it directly to the configuration file, you will receive an error from the Trainer - this is because this setting is needed by the Trainer too, and so this approach ensures that there is a single way of setting this value and thus avoid potential subtle errors.
+If you try to add it directly to the configuration file, you will receive an error from the ``Trainer`` - this is because this setting is needed by the ``Trainer`` too, and so this approach ensures that there is a single way of setting this value and thus avoid potential subtle errors.